 Date of Authorship for this Version

 McDougal, Myres S. and Reisman, W. Michael, "The Changing Structure of International Law: Unchanging Structure for Inquiry" (1965).
 Faculty Scholarship Series.
-Paper 677.
+677.